Skip to content

 • Boundaries for security and access

 Without structure, AI has no reliable way to determine what matters most—or who should see it.
+That is also why SharePoint Advanced Management matters in Copilot planning.
+It does not replace structural cleanup, but it can help organizations spot oversharing, review site access, and apply temporary discovery controls while they fix the foundation.
 That’s why governance becomes foundational, not optional.
 Learn more in the SharePoint Governance Framework.

 The Foundation Copilot Needs